A characterization of groups of parahoric type: Introduction

-In this paper we restrict ourselves to the case when $\underline{\mth{G}}$ is quasi-split over $k$.
-It turns out that at least in this case, as soon as we have a suitable fleld $F$, it is possible to find suitable $\underline{G}$ and $\underline{K}$ as well.
-More precisely, for every element $\alpha$ of the absolute root system of $\underline{\mth{G}}$, we can put a ring structure on the root subgroup $\underline{\mth{U}}_\alpha$, and that ring $R_\alpha$ is the quotient of the ring of integers of some henselian local field $F_\alpha$ by its ideal of elements of valuation at least either $h$ or $h-1$, depending whether $\alpha$ lies inside the reductive part of $\underline{\mth{G}}$ or not.
-Our main result (theorem \ref{main}) states that as soon as all the $R_\alpha$, with $\alpha$ lying inside (resp. outside) the reductive part of $\underline{\mth{G}}$ are isomorphic to each other, then $\underline{\mth{G}}$ is isomorphic to a quotient of parahoric subgroup.
-Unfortunately, not every group of parahoric type satisfies that condition; but it works at least for large classes of groups, as we will see at the end of the paper.
+In this paper we restrict ourselves to the case where $\underline{\mth{G}}$ is quasisplit over $k$ (for the definition of a quasisplit group of parahoric type, see the beginning of section $6$: that definition is simply a generalization of the definition of a quasisplit reductive group.)
+It turns out that at least in this case, when the characteristic of $k$ is either $0$ or $p$ not too small, as soon as we have a suitable field $F$, it is possible, at least when the center of $\underline{\mth{G}}$ satisfies a structural condition (see section $6$), to find suitable $\underline{G}$ and $\underline{K}$ as well.
+More precisely, for every element $\alpha$ of the absolute root system of $\underline{\mth{G}}$, we can put a ring structure on the root subgroup $\underline{\mth{U}}_\alpha$, and that ring $\underline{R}_\alpha$ is the quotient of the ring of integers of some henselian local field $F_\alpha$ by its ideal of elements of valuation at least either $d+1$ or $d$, depending whether $\alpha$ lies inside or outside the reductive part of $\underline{\mth{G}}$.
+Our main result (theorem \ref{main}) states that as soon as all the $\underline{R}_\alpha$, with $\alpha$ lying inside (resp. outside) the reductive part of $\underline{\mth{G}}$ are isomorphic to each other, then $\underline{\mth{G}}$ is isomorphic to a quotient of a parahoric subgroup.
+Unfortunately, there are groups of parahoric type which do not satisfy that condition, but it holds at least for large classes of groups, as we will see in section $7$ of this paper.
 We conjecture that our result extends to non-quasisplit groups of parahoric type satisfying the required condition.
+By slightly generalizing the definition of a group of parahoric type, we also expect to be able to prove a similar result with the Schneider-Stuhler filtrations being replaced with the full Moy-Prasad filtrations (see \cite{mp} for their definition), which allow for a finer study of smooth representations oof a $p$-adic group.

-The paper is organized as follows.
+This paper is organized as follows.
 In section $2$, we recall the definition of a group of parahoric type and prove a few results which will be needed in the sequel.
-We also observe that the quotients of parahoric subgroups of reductive groups defined over a local field by their $h$-th congruence subgroup actually match our definition.
+We also observe that, apart from the aforementioned degenrate cases, the quotients of parahoric subgroups of reductive groups defined over a local field by their $d$-th congruence subgroup actually match our definition.

-In section $3$, we introduce the notion of a truncated valuation ring, We also attach a ring $R_\alpha$ to every root subgroup of a group of parahoric type, and prove that in most cases, either the rings attached to two different roots or suitable quotients of them are isomorphic.
+In section $3$, we introduce the notion of a truncated valuation ring.
+We also attach a ring $\underline{R}_\alpha$ (resp. $R_\alpha$) to every root subgroup of a group of parahoric type (resp. to the group of its $k$-points), and prove that in most cases, either the rings attached to two different roots or suitable quotients of them are isomorphic.